hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 \mathrm{openInter}(U, V) = U \cap V,
 $$

 and the topology axioms guarantee that $U \cap V$ is still open.
-These two facts give us two easy but crucial properties: when you intersect, you don’t accidentally “grow” your set.
+These two facts give us two easy but crucial properties: when you intersect, you don’t accidentally "grow" your set.
 In plain terms:

 * intersecting with $V$ can only shrink $U$, and
 * intersecting with $U$ can only shrink $V$.

 Here’s a quick sanity check: imagine $X = \mathbb{R}$ with the usual topology, let $U = (0, 2)$ and $V = (1, 3)$.
 Then $\mathrm{openInter}(U, V)$ is just the interval $(1, 2)$.
 Everything behaves exactly as you’d expect from high school intuition.

 Behind the scenes, this construction simply takes the intersection of the underlying sets and verifies that the result is still open.
 The key point is that we've created a standalone type for open sets, complete with its own subset relation and intersection operation.
 These are the building blocks for restriction maps on presheaves and, eventually, the gluing conditions in a sheaf.
-Lose these details, and you’ll quickly get lost when we start talking about “compatible families” on overlaps.
+Lose these details, and you’ll quickly get lost when we start talking about "compatible families" on overlaps.

 ## Presheaf and Sheaf of Sets